-All students who have been made an offer of a place at the University of Cambridge (for Michaelmas Term 2013 entry) and have disclosed as part of their application process (such as on your UCAS Form, or Graduate Student Application Form) have now been sent an email from the Disability Resource Centre containing important information for incoming students.
+All students who have been made an offer of a place at the University of Cambridge (for Michaelmas Term 2014 entry) and have disclosed as part of their application process (such as on your UCAS Form, or Graduate Student Application Form) will be sent an email from the Disability Resource Centre containing important information for incoming students.

-If you have not received this email and think you should have done, please email email@example.com.
+If you do not receive this email and think you should have done, please email email@example.com.
 If you did not disclose your disability as part of your application process, but would like to do so now, please contact the DRC.

 What you should do now

 There are several important things that you need to do, as soon as possible that will help to ensure support is in place for the start of your first term at the University of Cambridge.
 Even if you hold a conditional offer and your place is not yet confirmed, we would encourage you to follow these steps and do not delay.

 - Complete the Student Information Form and send it to us ASAP.
 See the Student Information Form page for guidance notes on completing the form.
 It is acceptable to return an electronic copy of the form by email.

 - Home students only: Apply for Disabled Students' Allowance (DSAs) if you have not done so already.